 There has been a big increase in the popularity of road cycling since the Tour of Britain first visited Dartmoor.
 The challenge of Dartmoor’s roads – the narrow lanes, hidden bends and steep hill climbs – can be fun, but if you’re cycling on the moor you need to be aware of what you may meet on the roads, including tractors, cattle, sheep and ponies and other motorists.

-Wray Valley Trail – a 10 mile (16km) mainly traffic-free route from Bovey Tracey to Moretonhampstead, following the dismantled railway line through the National Trust Parke Estate and the picturesque village of Lustleigh.
+A 7 mile (11km) mainly traffic-free route from Bovey Tracey to Moretonhampstead, following the dismantled railway line through the National Trust Parke Estate and the picturesque village of Lustleigh.